The best restaurants in Puerto Escondido

 Just up from Playa Carrizalillo is Papi's Bowls, the perfect place to quench your thirst after you've tackled the steps up from the beach (if you know, you know).
 Papi's bowls have a super healthy menu of juices, paninis and smoothie/salad bowls.

 They've also got a big outdoor seating section, with a pergola over the top to protect you from the sun.
-A great place to do some work for a couple of hours, with good coffee to keep you going.
+A great place to do some work for a couple of hours, with good coffee to keep all you digital nomads going.

 Must try: The El Mañanero smoothie (coffee, banana, chocolate and cinnamon)